 The launch plan’s goal is to communicate a timeline for release to a sales team.
 At this stage, a product marketing manager also creates data sheets and training materials for the sales team.
 Among them is a sales guide, an internal document for a sales team.

 A sales guide focuses on the presentation of product features that make it different from the rest of the market.
 It’s used to train the sales team to sell each product.
-It makes them knowledgeable about the product and comfortable with any questions a client may ask.
-There you list all the necessary information on a product that will help a sales team to close the deal:
+It gives them exhaustive information about the product and allows them to feel comfortable with any questions a client may ask.
+There you list all the necessary details that will help close the deal, including

 - Positioning and the product message you defined earlier.
-This will help sales representatives present the product correctly and within the established model.
+This will help sales representatives promote the product correctly and within the established model.

 - Product features and demos.
 The sales team has to understand how the product works, what it does best, and its unique characteristics.
 You may also include contact info for the product manager so that sales may consult with them.

 - Pricing options.
 If your software has a few pricing tiers, the sales team should be able to recommend to customers the one that will work best for them – or even use it as an upsell opportunity.

 These are the main points included in a sales guide, but you are not limited to them.
 You can extend it and add information about competitors.
 These results will also be used in product promotion strategy.

 Goal: Inform consumers about the product and stimulate demand

 Key deliverables: lead generation funnels, promotional content, social media campaigns

 Before making a purchase, customers go through several stages of a sales funnel.
 It illustrates the process of customer persuasion.
 A person starts with awareness about your product/service, becomes interested, makes a decision, and finally takes action.